 We, in fact, flavour a lot of meat nowadays.
 We smoke bacon, salt pork, serve fancy fillet steaks with fancy pepper sauces or soak them in marinades, and make corned beef.
 Someone 500 years from now may well assume that, owing to the primitive refrigeration we had in the 20th and 21st centuries, we did this to disguise the taste of bad meat.
 Their assumption would be just as logical, and just as flawed, as ours is about the Middle Ages.

-We think that the Medieval idea of fresh was far from ours, which is a bit rich coming from a generation that buys cheese slices with expiry dates on them for three years from now, because food that we would whistle into the refrigerator may have sat out unrefrigerated.
+We think that the Medieval idea of fresh was far from ours, because food that we would whistle into the refrigerator may have sat out unrefrigerated.
 You have to remember, though, that their kitchen and larder temperatures, not to mention the house temperatures in general, would have been far lower than ours, and probably very chilly indeed in the winter.
-Unrefrigerated items would consequently have kept far longer than they would now in our overheated homes.
-And remember, too, that in Britain it’s still not general practice to refrigerate eggs, while North Americans often toss out a dozen eggs if they have forgot it on the kitchen counter overnight.
+Unrefrigerated items would consequently have kept longer than they would now in our overheated homes.
+And remember, too, that in England it’s still not general practice to refrigerate eggs, while some North Americans might toss out a dozen eggs if they have forgot it on the kitchen counter overnight.